 Euphemia "Tika" Sumpter (b.
 1982), American actress, known for her roles as Layla Williamson on One Life to Live

 Jeremy Sumpter (b.
 1989), American television and film actor, best known for his title role in the 2003 live action film Peter Pan and the recurring role of J. D. McCoy in the NBC television series Friday Night Lights (2008–2010)

 Bobby G Sumpter Ph.D., of the Oak Ridge National Laboratory

 Barry Sumpter (b.
 1965), American former professional basketball player

 T. W. Sumpter, American Republican politician, Delegate to Republican National Convention from Oklahoma, 1916

 Jimmie Lee Sumpter Jr., American Republican politician, Candidate for Michigan State House of Representatives 8th District, 1966

-Dick Sumpter, American Democrat politician, Alternate Delegate to Democratic National Convention from Kentucky, 1972
+Dick Sumpter, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Kentucky, 1972

-Diane Sumpter, American Democrat politician, Delegate to Democratic National Convention from South Carolina, 2000
+Diane Sumpter, American Democratic Party politician, Delegate to Democratic National Convention from South Carolina, 2000